taxjar/taxjar-woocommerce-plugin/readme.txt

 BE ADVISED: TaxJar for WooCommerce is setup to work for sales in the US only.
 We do not support international sales at this time.

+<a href="http://www.taxjar.com">TaxJar</a> provides easy & accurate ecommerce sales tax reporting in addition to their sales tax calculation.

 == Installation ==

 Setting up tax collection with TaxJar is simple.
 Just follow these steps.